 Therefore, if a bilateral agreement has not been concluded between the Republic of Serbia and the other country, or if the other country is not signatory to the Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents and if there is no reciprocity, the legalization of documents is carried out in accordance with the Law on Legalization of Documents in International Traffic.

-According to this law, it is necessary to make a distinction between the legalization of documents issued by the republic and provincial authorities and organizations and other documents, since the procedure for legalizing the documents of the republic and provincial authorities and organizations is simpler.
+According to this law, it is necessary to make a distinction between, on the one hand, the legalization of documents issued by the Republic and provincial authorities and organizations, and on the other hand, the other documents, since the procedure for legalizing the documents of the republic and provincial authorities and organizations is simpler.

 The legalization process: